mk-5/fjira/README.md

 ### Jira Token Type

-Jira Server, and Jira Cloud are using different kinds of tokens for authorization.
-Please check, which token do you have before workspace configuration.
-Fjira will ask you about Jira Token Type:
+Fjira supports both Jira Server and Jira Cloud, which use different token types for authorization.
+The tool will prompt you to select the appropriate token type during workspace configuration.

 ```shell
 ?
 Jira Token Type: